rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 * any DAG has one or more topological orderings (i.e. min one)
 * most used in "scheduling"
 * basis for linear-time algorithms
-* find the critical path of a project
+* used to find the critical path of a project
-* allows to find shortest paths
+* used to find shortest paths

 algorithms